Jonas Savimbi: Early life and education

-While there, probably in August 1960, he met Holden Roberto, who was already a rising star in émigré circles.
-Roberto was a founding member of the UPA (União das Populações de Angola) and was already known for his efforts to promote Angolan independence at the United Nations.
-He tried to recruit Savimbi who seemed to have been undecided whether to commit himself to the cause of Angolan independence at that point in his life.
+At the University of Fribourg, probably in August 1960, he met Holden Roberto, who was already a rising star in Angolan émigré circles.
+Roberto was a founding member of the National Liberation Front of Angola (FNLA), and supported Angolan independence at the United Nations.
+In the early 1960s, Roberto attempted to recruit Savimbi into the FNLA, but Savimbi was then undecided whether he wished to commit his life to the cause of Angolan independence.

-In late September 1960, Savimbi was asked to give a speech in Kampala, Uganda on behalf of the UDEAN (União Democrática dos Estudantes da Africa Negra), a student organization affiliated with the MPLA.
-At this meeting he met Tom Mboya who took him to Kenya to see Jomo Kenyatta.
-They both urged Savimbi to join the UPA.
-He told French interviewers "J'ai été convaincu par Kenyatta" ("I was convinced by Kenyatta").
-He immediately wrote a letter to Roberto putting himself at his service, which was taken in person to New York by Mboya.
-Upon his return to Switzerland, Roberto telephoned him.
-They met in Léopoldville (Kinshasa) in December 1960, and left immediately for the United States.
-It was the first of many visits.
+In late September 1960, Savimbi was invited to give a speech in Kampala, Uganda on behalf of the União Democrática dos Estudantes da Africa Negra (UDEAN), a student organization affiliated with the MPLA.
+At this meeting, he met Tom Mboya, who took Savimbi to Kenya to meet with Jomo Kenyatta.
+Mboya and Kenyatta both urged Savimbi to join the UPA.
+Following the meeting, Savimbi told French media, "J'ai été convaincu par Kenyatta" ("I was convinced by Kenyatta").
+Savimbi immediately wrote Roberto offering his service, and Mboya and Savimbi then both visited New York City.

-There are considerable differences in the source material about the date of Savimbi's official induction into the UPA.
-Fred Bridgland, who wrote a much-cited biography of Savimbi, says that Savimbi was "inducted into the UPA" on 1 February 1961.
-Nonetheless, he may not have officially joined the UPA until late 1961.
+In December 1960, following Savimbi's return to Switzerland, Roberto telephoned him and invited him to meet in Léopoldville in present-day Kinshasa.
+Savimbi then departed on his first of many visits to the United States.
+In 1961, Savimbi joined the UPA.
 (Note: In his statement of resignation from the FNLA, Savimbi says he joined "at the end of 1961".
 This corresponds with George Houser's statement, perhaps taken from the same source, that Savimbi joined in "late 1961".)

-It certainly seems that Savimbi was not in the inner circle of UPA activists in early 1961.
-He took no part in planning the uprising of March 1961, nor did he participate in it.

-Savimbi stayed in Léopoldville until the end of March 1961, then went to Switzerland to prepare for examinations.
-He may have failed, for he abandoned medical studies in Fribourg, and in December 1961 enrolled at Lausanne University in Law and International Politics.
+Savimbi remained in exile in Léopoldville until the end of March 1961, and then went to Switzerland to prepare for examinations.
+In December 1961, he transferred from the University of Fribourg to Lausanne University, where he studied law and international politics.
+In 1965, Savimbi was awarded a Ph.D. from Lausanne University.